arlandfran/h17ku/docs/testing.md

 - As a user, I want to be able to edit my haiku after I've posted it so that I can fix any typos or make any amendments if I need to

   - Users can edit their haikus and commments after posting using the edit icon and then submitting their changes

+## Responsive Testing

+Website responsiveness was tested on [Google's Mobile Friendly Test](https://search.google.com/test/mobile-friendly) - Passed and [Responsinator](https://www.responsinator.com/) - Mobile and tablet devices test.

+## Accessibility Testing

+Accessibility was harder to test due to being an SPA.
+[WAVE](https://wave.webaim.org/) could not detect my pages but Microsoft's [Accessibility Insights for Web extension](https://accessibilityinsights.io/en/) was able to work and I was able to fix every issue.

+## Defensive Design

+- If user is logged in, then the login and register pages redirect to the home page.

+- If the user navigates to a page that does not exists then a 404 page is shown.

+- Tooltips will still show if the user tabs to disabled buttons like `post` to inform the user that they need to log in before they can take actions on the site

+## Edge Cases

+- Very rarely if a user likes a comment, sometimes the state is not tracked properly and a user is able to keep liking comments beyond the one like per user limit